FlailoftheLord/MonsterApocalypseRevamped/MonsterApocalypseRevamped Changelog.md

   I will release a sixth build once i have fully tested the mob-drops settings.
   Be sure to check for it within the next couple of days!

+(March-21-2019)
+  - Wrapping up Mob drops.
+  I should have the next build out by March 22nd